Ransomware attacks: 12 practical ways to mitigate your risk in 2024

 Toll

-Logistics company Toll was recently hit by a new strain of ransomware that forced the company to immediately disable and isolate their IT systems to stop the virus from spreading further than the 1,000 servers already impacted.
+Logistics company Toll was hit by a new strain of ransomware in 2020 that forced the company to immediately disable and isolate their IT systems to stop the virus from spreading further than the 1,000 servers already impacted.

 Lion

-Lion — one of Australia’s largest beverage brands — was repeatedly targeted by threat actors, resulting in a devastating ransomware attack, which crippled its manufacturing, production and logistics, disabling their IT systems.
-Hackers demanded a ransom of reportedly $1.25 million.
+In 2020, one of Australia’s largest beverage brands, Lion, was repeatedly targeted by threat actors, resulting in a devastating ransomware attack, which crippled its manufacturing, production and logistics, disabling their IT systems.
+Hackers reportedly demanded a ransom of $1.25 million.

 How to Mitigate the Risk of Ransomware Attacks